Ready to mix it up in life? We’re here to point you to the best smoothie blender: the Ninja BL660 Professional Countertop Blender.

 - Tamper runs a little short

 The Breville BBL910XL Boss Superblender brings both style and performance.
-Crafted with sleek, curvy edges and a straightforward control panel, the Breville blender is perhaps one of the most specialized products on this list.
+Crafted with sleek, curvy edges and a straightforward control panel, the Breville blender is perhaps one of the most specialized high-end blenders on our list.
 All of the features bring purpose and finesse.

 For instance, you’ll enjoy total blending control with this 1500-watt system.
-The LED-lit operating panel offers 12 speeds, a pause button, and one-touch pre-programmed options.
-These include Smoothie, Green Smoothie, and Ice Crush.
-Your entire operation is overseen by an overload protection system that will alert you if the motor is too hot.
+The LED operating panel offers 12 speeds, a pause button, and one-touch pre-programmed options, including smoothie, green smoothie, and ice crush.
+Your entire operation is overseen by an overload protection system that alerts you if the motor is too hot.

 - 1500-watt power